Copyright 1994 - 2023 Bill's Bible Basics

 ". . .
 Suffer the little children to come unto me, and forbid them not: for of such is the kingdom of God."

-From the Scriptures, we know that not everyone understood what Jesus meant when He uttered these cryptic words.
-One such man was the Pharisee, and secret follower, Nicodemus.
-As I explain in other articles, such as "The Born-Again Experience: Now Or Later?", Nicodemus came to the Lord by night -- possibly because he feared the opinions of his contemporaries, as was common at that time -- and asked of Jesus, exactly what He had meant by the above statements.
-In John chapter three we read the following:
+From reading the Holy Scriptures, we know that not everyone fully understood what Jesus meant when He spoke such cryptic words.
+One such man was the Pharisee -- and secret follower -- Nicodemus.
+As I explain in other articles, Nicodemus came to the Lord by night -- possibly because he was fearful of the opinions of his contemporaries, as was common at that particular time -- and asked of Jesus, exactly what He had meant by the previous statements.
+In John chapter three we find the following conversation:

 "Jesus answered and said unto him, Verily, verily, I say unto thee, Except a man be born again, he cannot see the kingdom of God.
 Nicodemus saith unto him, How can a man be born when he is old? can he enter the second time into his mother's womb, and be born?
 Jesus answered, Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.
 That which is born of the flesh is flesh; and that which is born of the Spirit is spirit.
 Marvel not that I said unto thee, Ye must be born again.
 The wind bloweth where it listeth, and thou hearest the sound thereof, but canst not tell whence it cometh, and whither it goeth: so is every one that is born of the Spirit."